 Among the four diagnostic tools used, 74% of patients were assessed by high resolution (HR) CT scan, followed by lung biopsy (surgical or transbronchial), and bronchoalveolar lavage (BAL).
 Interestingly, the introduction of GMAbs measurement in 2004 did not substantially change the diagnostic attitude: before 2004, lung biopsy was performed in 60.6% of PAP patients, and thereafter the percentage dropped only to 52.5%.
 Twelve patients were affected by a respiratory infection at the moment of diagnosis.
 As far as the lung function data are concerned, our results are in line with the previous functional report on our initial PAP series, with relevant impairment particularly in DLco and Δ(A-a)O2.

 The mean value of all available biomarkers were above the reference upper limit; the GMAbs measurement, became available in 2004, confirmed the autoimmune nature in 100% of PAP cases diagnosed since that year.
-Finally, about two thirds of the PAP patients were classified as Disease Severity Score (DSS) 2 or 3
+Finally, about two thirds of the PAP patients were classified as Disease Severity Score (DSS) 2 or 3[10, 15, 16].

 All patients from our cohort were evaluated for WLL, the current standard of care for PAP.

 According to above described criteria, 44 out of 73 PAP patients (60%) were submitted to 1 or multiple WLLs, whereas 29 patients (40%) did not require WLL for management of their respiratory symptoms (Figure 2).
 Baseline data between never lavaged PAP patients were compared with those who had undergone one or repeated lavages and are reported in Table 3.
 The analysis of the data available from 28 out of 44 lavaged PAP patients are presented; in the remaining 16 PAP patients the data set was incomplete, mostly because they were referred to our center or directly to the Intensive Care Unit in such a severe that a complete pre-lavage functional assessment was not possible.
 Interestingly, this analysis thus refers to a relatively mildly affected subset of PAP patients, in which the decision to perform WLL was sometimes more difficult.
 According to these data, the best predictors for the need to perform WLL were biomarkers (CEA, Cyfra, LDH) and the functional parameters diffusing capacity (DLco) and FVC.
 Interestingly, the disease severity score (DSS), combining presence or absence of symptoms with level of PaO2, was not significantly different between not lavaged and lavaged PAP patients.
 Consistently, also the Δ(A-a)O2 and PaO2 did not significantly differ.
 No baseline parameter was able to discriminate PAP patients requiring in their follow up 1 single WLL from those eventually requiring more than 1 WLLs.